rubyworks/anise/demo/toplevel/03_attributes.md

   X.ann(:a, :count) #=> 1

-Alternatively the `AnnotatedAttributes` module could be included into the `Module` class.
+Alternatively the `Annotative::Attributes` module could be included into the `Module` class.